 What road bike size do you need?

-【?】 Simply enter your inside leg measurement into our calculator and get your road bike/frame size.
+Simply measure your inside leg & check your road bike/frame size.

 Use this as a rough guide, we work to a 1cm margin either side.

 Bike Sizing Chart

 |70 - 73 cm||46 – 48 cm|

 |73 – 76 cm||48 – 50 cm|

 |79 – 82 cm||52 – 54 cm|

 |88 – 91 cm||58 – 60 cm|

 'One size fits all' is as mythological a concept in bicycle frames as it is in any other field or industry.